SimonCropp/Delta/readme.md

     * Postgres: [track_commit_timestamp](https://www.postgresql.org/docs/17/runtime-config-replication.html#GUC-TRACK-COMMIT-TIMESTAMP) is enabled.
 This can be done using `ALTER SYSTEM SET track_commit_timestamp to "on"` and then restarting the Postgres service

+## Certificates and Chromium

+Chromium, and hence the Chrome and Edge browsers, are very sensitive to certificate problems when determining if an item should be cached.
+Specifically, if a request is done dynamically (type: xhr) and the server is using a self-sign certificate, then the browser will not send the `if-none-match` header.
+If self-signed certificates are required during development in lower environment, the use FireFox to test the caching behavior.

 ## 304 Not Modified Flow

 ```mermaid